gravitational/teleport/rfd/xxxx-headless-authentication.md

 #### Certificate retrieval

+After the headless login is initiated, the request will wait until local authentication is complete.
+This will be handled by the Teleport Proxy by using a resource watcher to wait until the `HeadlessLoginRequest` object is updated to the approved or denied state.

-Once the headless login request is approved, the remote client can request MFA-verified Single-user (1 minute TTL) user certificates from the Auth server.
-In this request, the user will be challenged to sign for the public key saved in the request details on the Auth Server to confirm the client's identity.
+If the headless login request is approved, the Teleport Proxy will request MFA-verified, Single-use (1 minute TTL) user certificates from the Auth server for the initial login request details (`HeadlessLoginRequest`).
+The Auth server will verify the details saved in the `HeadlessLoginRequest` object before signing the requested certificates.

-The resulting user certificates will then be used by the client to complete the `tsh` request initially requested, e.g. `tsh ssh user@node01`.
+The resulting user certificates will then be sent to the client, and the client will complete the `tsh` request initially requested, e.g. `tsh ssh user@node01`.

 ### Audit log